gnikoloff/apple-metal-sketch-dojo/README.md

 - [SwiftUI Apprentice](https://www.kodeco.com/books/swiftui-apprentice)
 - [Metal by Tutorials](https://www.kodeco.com/books/metal-by-tutorials)

-Coming from web development with Javascript and WebGL / WebGPU, I have always had interest in expanding my skillset and developing for iOS since I find Swift and the Apple ecosystem really cool and exciting.
-This app is just the beginning as I will continue improving on my skills and code.
+Coming from web development with Javascript and WebGL / WebGPU, this project was really fun to do as my first iOS app.

-Sadly, Apple refused to approve this app for the App Store, as it really has no concrete purpose and minimal functionality, outside of serving as a demonstration of animations and different rendering techniques.
-I don't mind it (and honestly was half expecting it anyway), since I learned a lot from this project.

-That being said, this app can't be downloaded on the App Store, but you can always run it on real hardware by cloning this repo and running it in Xcode.

-#### 2.1.
-Running this project

 ### 2. App architecture